Full Stack & Front-End Mobile Application Developer - IT-Online

 Experience & Skills

-- Minimum 5 – 7 years’ experience in native mobile development, with a keen interest in react style frameworks such as Flutter.
+- Minimum 5-7 years’ in native mobile development, with a keen interest in React style frameworks such as Flutter.

 - LEADERSHIP: 2 – 4 years’ experience leading a team of IT professionals